Hypnospace Outlaw

 Hypnospace Outlaw is a 2019 simulation video game developed by Tendershoot and published by No More Robots.
 Set in an alternate history 1999, the game takes place inside a parody of the early Internet and its culture that users visit in their sleep called Hypnospace.
 The player assumes the role of an "Enforcer" for the fictional company Merchantsoft—creator of Hypnospace—and seeks to police illegal content, copyright violations, viruses, and cyberbullying by users on the service.
 In the process, the player engages in detective work and puzzle-solving.
-It was released for Windows, macOS, and Linux in March 2019 and for Nintendo Switch, PlayStation 4, and Xbox One in August 2020.
+Hypnospace Outlaw was released for Windows, macOS, and Linux in March 2019 and for Nintendo Switch, PlayStation 4, and Xbox One in August 2020.

 Gameplay

 Hypnospace Outlaw utilizes an interface based on that of a typical graphical interface for a desktop operating system, similar to the likes of Windows 9x, with the player using a fictional in-game "web browser" called Hypnospace Explorer, akin to the massively popular Internet Explorer.
 The mission is to discover and report objectionable content they have been assigned to investigate by Hypnospace staff.
+Many aspects of the story can be accessed in a non-linear fashion, and others are completely optional.
 Investigation of cases requires exploration of web pages and searching, aided by hints given by the content of the pages.
 HypnoCoin, the game's main currency is earned by reporting and closing assigned cases.
 This currency is exchanged for various downloadable programs, virtual pets, wallpapers, themes, and content that advance the story.
-It also parodies popular bands during 1999, with many webpages music originating from in-game bands such as "Seepage", "Fre3zer", and the "Chowder Man".
+It also features musical pastiches of popular bands of the era, with much of the soundtrack originating from in-game bands such as "Seepage", "Fre3zer", and the "Chowder Man".